BenVigos/Computational-Biology/assignment3/notes.md

 - merge VEGF and Oxygen field in plot 3, noting that VEGF1 is not relevant
 - discard plot 4
 - keep plot 5, interesting to compare to the one without angiogenesis.
 It shows HIF1a dynamics working
 - keep some spatial metrics from 6, especially those that show that are tumor has hollow structure and that necrotic_radius < hypoxic_radius < normal_radius for necrotic "core".
+And vessels distance
+- limitation: no decoupling in metrics collection?, boundaries effects?
+FiPy vs CC3D solver? pharmacokinetics and dynamics extensions?